gali8/Tesseract-OCR-iOS/README.md

     }

     func shouldCancelImageRecognitionForTesseract(tesseract: Tesseract!) -> Bool {
-        return false; // return true, if you need to interrupt tesseract before it finishes }
+        return false; // return true if you need to interrupt tesseract before it finishes }
 }
 ```